appsemble/appsemble/docs/03-guide/saml.md

 # SAML2.0

 Appsemble supports login to apps using SAML2.0 identity providers (IDP).
-This allows users to login using Single Sign On (SSO), for example using Microsoft Azure AD.
+This allows users to login using Single Sign On (SSO), for example, using Microsoft Azure AD.
 In this case Appsemble Studio serves as the SAML2.0 service provider (SP).

 ## Table of Contents